 Instructions

-3. Scoop out the seeds using a spoon.
-Brush the flesh with 1 teaspoon olive oil and season with salt and pepper.
+- Scoop out the seeds using a spoon.
+Lightly brush the inner flesh with about a teaspoon of olive oil and season with salt and pepper to taste.

-5. While the squash cooks, prepare the sauce.
-Heat the remaining 3 teaspoons of olive oil in a large skillet over medium-high heat.
-Add ground beef and season with salt, pepper, onion powder, and garlic powder.
-Brown the beef, breaking it up as it cooks.
-Drain excess liquid.
-Stir in marinara sauce and simmer for a few more minutes.
+- While the squash is baking, heat the remaining olive oil in a large skillet over medium-high heat.
+Add the ground beef and season it with salt, pepper, onion powder, and garlic powder.
+Cook the meat, breaking it apart as it browns.
+Once fully cooked, drain any excess grease.
+Stir in the marinara sauce and let it simmer for a few minutes.

-6. Once the squash is cool enough to handle, use a fork to scrape the flesh into spaghetti-like strands.
-Add the strands to the skillet and stir to combine.
+- When the squash has cooled enough to handle, use a fork to scrape the flesh into thin, spaghetti-like strands.
+Transfer these strands to the skillet and mix them with the sauce and beef until well combined.

-7. Spoon the mixture back into the squash shells.
-Top with shredded cheese.
-Return to the oven and bake until cheese is melted, about 10 minutes.
+- Spoon the mixture back into the hollowed squash shells.
+Sprinkle shredded cheese on top and return them to the oven just long enough for the cheese to melt, about 10 minutes.

 Notes